bijoutrouvaille/jquery.sample/README.md

-#jQuery.sample
+# jQuery.sample

 The idea is to avoid having facial hair in your templates by using clean and clear HTML.
-The overall idea was not had by me, but belongs to hij1nx and his incomplete, but still wonderful weld.js @ https://github.com/hij1nx/weld.
+It was not originated by me, but belongs to hij1nx and his incomplete, but still wonderful weld.js @ https://github.com/hij1nx/weld.
 My innovation here is the map system, which has proven to be very convenient in my own projects.

-##How to Sample
+## How to Sample

-###Required Files
+### Required Files

 ```html
 <script src="jquery.js" type="text/javascript"></script>
 <script src="jquery.sample.js" type="text/javascript"></script>
 ```

-###An Example Template
+### An Example Template

 ```html
 <div id='robots'>